-Project 18 started from a dream to make a difference and to challenge others to do the same.
-We use all donations received, to buy dog food to support Fallen Angels Animal Rescue.
-They use 160kg a day!
-So help me to help them in the amazing work they do.
+Project18 started from a dream to make a difference and to challenge others to do the same.
+We raise funds to buy food for Animal Rescue Organisations to help them do what they do best caring for our furry friends.
+So help me to help them with the amazing work they do.

 How can you help us?

-Every cent donated will be used for buying food for the cats and dogs being cared for by Fallen Angels.
+Every cent donated will be used for buying food for the cats and dogs being cared for by the shelters we support.
 Donate a once off,sponsor a bag of food monthly or challenge a friend.

 What we are doing

-On a monthly basis all funds donated will be used to purchase animal food sourced from a supplier at discounted rates and delivered directly to Fallen Angels.
+On a monthly basis, funds donated will be used to purchase animal food sourced from a supplier at discounted rates this is then delivered directly to the rescue organisations..

 Challenge a friend to donate